Alfredredbird/tookie-osint/README.md

 # (Tookie-OSINT V4 is here!)
 Tookie-OSINT has been re-written 100% from scratch for ultimate performance!
 Translations are still not ready yet.
-The wiki snd readme are going through some changes.
+The wiki and readme are going through some changes.

 ## 🌐 Language